kentcb/PCLMock/Doc/generating-mocks.md

 * The path of the XML configuration file
 * The path of the output file which will contain the generated code

 You can also optionally force the language of the generated code, although it is inferred from the output file's extension.
+In addition, to can execute with a `-Verbose` flag gain insight into the decisions PCLMock is making during code generation.

 An example of executing this tool is: